 Note: All information included in this report is taken from law enforcement incident reports and arrest records, which are public records and available for review at any and all local law enforcement agencies.
 Not every arrest leads to a conviction.
 Guilt or innocence is determined by the court system.

-Mr. and Mrs. R. Kenny Stone of Statesboro announce the engagement of their daughter, Caroline Rebecca Stone of Statesboro, to Ryan Troy Hooker, son of James L. Hooker and the late Martha A. Hooker.
+Mr. and Mrs. William Raymond Barber of Waycross announce the engagement of their daughter, Miri Barber of Statesboro, to Jayson Carter Cribb, son of Mr. and Mrs. Hayward Carter Cribb.

 ATLANTA - Every 20 years or so, Jamie Moyer beats the Braves.
 He was right on schedule Friday night.

 WASHINGTON - Sales of existing homes fell by a larger-than-expected amount in April while the median price of a home sold during the month fell for a ninth straight month as the troubles in the subprime mortgage market acted as a further drag on housing.

 JoAnn Stefen, a teacher at Charter Conservatory for Liberal Arts and Technology, recently won first prize in the Got 2B Safe! contest sponsored by Honeywell and the National Center for Missing and Exploited Children (NCMEC).

 There are certain plays that are tempting at the bridge table.
 One sees a chance for an extra trick and does not always consider the implications if it turns out that that extra trick fails to materialize.

 You may direct your restlessness into exploring areas you never previously examined, coming away with new abilities to develop something exciting that can lead to a number of productive successes.